14 Bug Report Templates to Copy for QA Testing [2024]

 A well-documented bug report in Trello should look like this:

-Sample bug report in Trello
+Sample bug report in Trello.

 All the elements of a well-reported issue are present, including: